willow-the/Lesson-Two/README.md

 Albert Einstein says:
 > "Never memorize something that you can look up."

-Of course after using these over and over again, you'll begin to know them without looking it up!
+Of course, after using these over and over again, you'll begin to know them without looking it up!

 ![screenshot](/images/final-product.png)